What Is Asexuality And How Does It Feel To Be Asexual

 “You’d be amazed at how many conversations are about sex and feeling sexual towards someone.
 And I feel really excluded from those conversations, which can make me feel even more isolated.

 “I’m lucky at the moment in that I have a partner who is also asexual.
-And we have an amazing relationship that just built on love, being there for each other and romance.
+And we have an amazing relationship that's just built on love, being there for each other and romance.
 And it feels amazing.
-But I do feel scared sometimes about this relationship ending because of how hard it is to find love.
+But I do feel scared sometimes about this relationship ending because of how hard it is to find someone.
 So I maybe make more concessions than other people may do.

 “I wish more people knew how this feels.
 Being asexual is super complex.
 We don’t see much talk about asexuality.
 It’s almost like people see it as some kind of disability.
 “Oh you poor thing” is a common response when I tell people.
 I just would like others to understand us better so they could accept our needs more readily.
 I don’t want pity, I want understanding and acceptance.”